scott-eric-kaufman/the-whole-sek/content/the-valve/2006-05-17-the-genius-of-little-men.md

 * Wednesday, May 17, 2006

-From Maurice Thompson, “The Domain of Romance,” _Forum_, November 1889:
+From Maurice Thompson, "The Domain of Romance," _Forum_, November 1889:

 The genius of little men expressed itself, as it is still doing, through analytical fiction—a mistaken impulse arising out of a failure to understand the signs of the times.
 Darwin, and not the novelists, was to be the safety valve of the epoch.